Suspe/Engineering-thesis-project/README.md

 - Kinect for Windows SDK 2.0 (to get sensor running, body tracking algorithm)
 - Freeglut (accessory visualization)

-Project has been developed in Visual Studio Community
+Project has been developed in Visual Studio Community.
+Kinect 2.0 sensor is required for program to work for obvious reasons.